RanZx999/Roblox-Esp-Aimbot/README.md

 > - May result in game/account bans
 > - Not responsible for any consequences
 > - Test in private servers first

 ---

-## 🤝 Contributing

-Contributions are welcome!
-If you'd like to improve this script:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

----